Mainstream Program Basic Training (MPBT)

 - Providers must submit SOAR outcomes to the SOAR State Coordinator through the outlined process provided during the NV SOAR fundamentals course.

-Ambrosia Crump is the State SOAR Coordinator and provides statewide training, outcome reporting, and technical assistance.
-Ambrosia can be reached at email@example.com or 702-455-3646.
+The State SOAR Coordinator provides statewide training, outcome reporting, and technical assistance.
+SOAR questions can be directed to email@example.com with the subject line “SOAR” or 702-455-3646.